 If you have heavy, irregular periods, your symptoms may be worse.
 If you take birth control pills, you may have fewer symptoms.
 In most cases, symptoms get better after menopause.

 You may have a lump in the same area of the breast that becomes larger before each period and shrinks afterward.
 This type of lump moves when it is pushed with your fingers.
 It does not feel stuck or fixed to the tissue around it.
 This type of lump is common with fibrocystic breasts.

 Exams and Tests

 Your health care provider will examine you.
 This will include a breast exam.
-Tell your doctor or nurse if you have noticed any breast changes.
+Tell your provider if you have noticed any breast changes.

 You may need further tests if a lump was found during a breast exam or your mammogram result was abnormal.
 Another mammogram and breast ultrasound may be done.

-Your health care provider may recommend the following self-care measures:
+Your provider may recommend the following self-care measures:

 When to Contact a Medical Professional

 Alvero R. Fibrocystic breast disease.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2017.
 Philadelphia, PA: Elsevier; 2017:474-474.